Readerware Client/Server Edition

 Note: Mac users need administrator rights when running the configuration utility.
 You

 will receive an error when saving the configuration if you do not have administrator rights.

 The Readerware Server uses two TCP/IP ports for database communications, and one TCP/IP port for mobile communications..

 The control port is used by both the configuration utility and the Readerware client

 to communicate with the Readerware server.
 The default control port is 9010

 The data port is used to send data between the client and server.
 The Readerware server

 only has one data port which is used by all databases.
 The default data port in 9001.

-If you are using firewall software you must ensure that both ports are open.
+If you are using firewall software you must ensure that all three ports are open.